Lighting: Outdoor lighting

+Outdoor light is used for a number of purposes, including lighting areas (functional lighting), advertising, and decoration.
+A large-scale study in Germany in 2021 found that the most common light source in public areas was leakage from private windows (48%), followed by street and path lights (12.8%), commercial shop windows (7.4%), signs (5.6%), and lights mounted on the exterior sides of buildings (5.3%).

-Street Lights are used to light roadways and walkways at night.
-Some manufacturers are designing LED and photovoltaic luminaires to provide an energy-efficient alternative to traditional street light fixtures.
+Street lights are used to light roadways and walkways at night.
 Floodlights can be used to illuminate work zones or outdoor playing fields during nighttime hours.
-The most common type of floodlights are metal halide and high pressure sodium lights.

 Beacon lights are positioned at the intersection of two roads to aid in navigation.

-Sometimes security lighting can be used along roadways in urban areas, or behind homes or commercial facilities.
-These are extremely bright lights used to deter crime.
-Security lights may include floodlights and be activated with PIR switches that detect moving heat sources in darkness.

-Entry lights can be used outside to illuminate and signal the entrance to a property.
-These lights are installed for safety, security, and for decoration.

-Underwater accent lighting is also used for koi ponds, fountains, swimming pools and the like.
+Security lighting is installed with the intention of preventing crime, and is often extremely bright.
+Entry lights are often used outside to illuminate and signal the entrance to a property, and are sometimes installed for decorative purposes.
+Underwater accent lighting is sometimes used for koi ponds, fountains, swimming pools and the like.

-Neon signs are most often used to attract attention rather than to illuminate.
+All forms of outdoor lighting contribute to light pollution, although some lighting practices are associated with greater environmental impacts than others.